Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★☆☆☆

-Deep powder on mellow slopes in extremely cold weather
+Deep powder on mellow slopes during extremely cold weather.

-SABAPRO skis have little of the top-tail flapping and edge grip loss that are typical of full rocker skis.
-The reason is that the "Reflective Rocker" allows you to set rails on the snow surface at an early stage.
-In addition to being great for powder skiing, we also want you to be able to carve on groomed slopes.
-Just by setting up rails, the skis are as smooth as a roller coaster.
+SABAPRO skis have less of the tip and tail chatter and edge grip loss that are typical of full rocker skis.
+The reason is that the "reflective rocker" allows you to set the rails on the snow surface at an early stage.
+It's great for powder, of course, but we want you to carve through groomed slopes.
+Just by setting the rails, it's a ski that makes you feel like you're riding a "roller coaster" as smoothly as possible.

 Ski 2 Review